grujicaleksandar/spring-hibernate-integration-example/README.md

     	<version>5.2.6.Final</version>
     </dependency>
 ```
-And HiberanteConfiration.class will look like this:
+And HibernateConfiguration.class will look like this:

 ```
 @Configuration